 Zagreb is known for its green parks, and its quaint upper town, with winding streets and historic monuments.
 You can explore Croatian cuisine, learn a bit of history, and hopefully a few words of Croatian as well!

 We visited Zagreb during our Family Year Out, when our kids were 5 and 7.
 Check out our recommended two-week itinerary for families visiting Croatia.
+In this post, we’ll cover all the best things to do from museums to a solar system scavenger hunt.
+We’ll also cover where to eat in Zagreb, how to get around (the trams are easy!), and where to stay in Zagreb.

 Traveling around Croatia?
 We spent time in Zadar, Split, and Plitvice Lakes among others.
+If you can’t make it to Plitvice Lakes, don’t miss Krka National Park.
+We recommend visiting Krka as a day trip from Split.

 This article may contain affiliate links, which means we may earn a small commission if a reader clicks through and makes a purchase.
 As an Amazon Associate, we earn from qualifying purchases at no additional cost to you.
 All our recommendations are our own and are in no way influenced by any advertiser or commercial initiative.